 The Florida real estate licensing process is not complicated, but the order matters.
 Many candidates finish the 63-hour course, then start the DBPR application, then wait for fingerprints, then schedule the exam, then begin looking for a broker.
 That stacks waiting time on top of waiting time.

 The faster path runs independent steps in parallel.
 Submit your DBPR application during the pre-license course.
 Schedule fingerprints early.
 Start researching brokers before exam day.
 Prepare for the state exam while the course material is still fresh.
 Same requirements.
 Less dead time.
+When you reach exam prep, drill the license law and qualifications practice questions.

 Do you need a college degree?
 No. Do you need to live in Florida?
 No. Can you do this while working full-time?
 Yes, especially with a self-paced course.
 What is the step most likely to slow you down?
 The state exam, because it tests application under timed conditions.
 If you have already passed the exam and need the post-exam roadmap, the complete post-exam guide picks up where Step 4 of this guide ends.